HelioErfan/vue-persia-datepicker/README.md

 3. Implement your changes.
 4. Write tests to ensure your changes are working correctly.
 5. Submit a pull request with a clear description of your changes.

-## License Information

-This project has no license specified.
-All rights are reserved.

 ## Acknowledgments